SmithEcophysLab/ecophys_sp2021/MiniQuizzes/miniquiz9_04.01.2021.md

 1. We talked about a number of environmental cues that can influence germination.
 Given this information, how do you think future global change will impact plant germination?
 Will this have a negative or positive effect on fitness (i.e., reproductive success)?
+Use a systems diagram to explain your answer.

 2. Describe the tradeoff(s) associated with asexual reproduction.